Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 • International airfare

-• India double-entry visa (get this online)
+• India double-entry E-visa

 • Alcoholic beverages